Ecotrust/madrona-priorities/data_prep.md

 # Prepping data for the priorities tool

 You will need a polygon/multi-polygon shapefile representing your planning units.
-This shapefile must be prepared for the tool by:
+This shapefile must be prepared for the tool according to the following steps:

 - Conservation Features and Costs must be represented by numeric attribute fields
 - Numeric fields must differentiate between zero (no habitat), a positive number (some measure of habitat)